California teen dedicates life to finding World War II vets

-"He's just totally dedicated and a very decent young fellow," says Howie Beach of Fullerton, whom Sharma interviewed.
-What he is doing is important, says Beach, another Silver Star recipient who at 91 sometimes speaks to high school groups.
+"He's just totally dedicated and a very decent young fellow," said Howie Beach of Fullerton, whom Sharma interviewed.
+What he is doing is important, said Beach, another Silver Star recipient who at 91 sometimes speaks to high school groups.

 Such an effort doesn't come cheap, however, and Sharma quickly exhausted his modest life's savings carrying it out.
 He raised about $3,300 through a GoFundMe account and has spent most of that.
 To economize during the Oregon-Northern California trip, he limited himself to one meal every other day.